QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     single: Law of Large Numbers

-We begin with the law of large numbers, which tells us when sample averages will converge to their population means
+We begin with the law of large numbers, which tells us when sample averages will converge to their population means.

 .. _lln_ksl: